CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Migration/migration-tool.md

 * Click Setup Wizard

-  **Note:** Run the Setup wizard for your first-time configuration to install Replicator
+  **Note:** Run the Setup wizard for your first-time configuration to install Replicator.

   ![Migration Tool](../../images/dccf/extender12.png)

 * On the On-Prem vCenter page, enter the following:
-  * Name: Enter the on-premise vCenter Server Name
+  * Name: Enter the on-premise vCenter Server Name.
-  * IP Address or URL: Enter the IP address or URL of the vCenter Server
+  * IP Address or URL: Enter the IP address or URL of the vCenter Server.
-  * Lookup Service URL (optional): Enter the Lookup Service URL
+  * Lookup Service URL (optional): Enter the Lookup Service URL.

     **Important:** If you are using an external Platform Services Controller (PSC), enter the address to the external Lookup service in the suggested syntax.
 If you are using an embedded PSC, you can skip this step.
-  * Username: administrator@vsphere.local
+  * Username: administrator@vsphere.local.
-  * Password: Enter the administrator password
+  * Password: Enter the administrator password.
-  * Click Next
+  * Click Next.

     ![Migration Tool](../../images/dccf/extender13a.png)

     ![Migration Tool](../../images/dccf/extender13b.png)

-* On the Register Plugin with vCenter Server page, register with a valid version number
+* On the Register Plugin with vCenter Server page, register with a valid version number.

   **Note:** This process registers vCloud Director Extender as a plug-in to the on-premise vCenter Server.
-* Click Next
+* Click Next.

   ![Migration Tool](../../images/dccf/extender14a.png)

   ![Migration Tool](../../images/dccf/extender14b.png)

 * On the Replicator page, enter the following:
-  * Name: Enter a name for the replicator
+  * Name: Enter a name for the replicator.
-  * Folder/Datacenter: Enter the target Folder/Datacenter Name
+  * Folder/Datacenter: Enter the target Folder/Datacenter Name.

     **Note:** You must provide the full multilevel schema path.
-  * Hosts Or Cluster: Enter the target Hosts or Cluster Name
+  * Hosts Or Cluster: Enter the target Hosts or Cluster Name.
-  * Datastore: Enter the target Datastore Name
+  * Datastore: Enter the target Datastore Name.
-  * Network: Enter the target Network Name
+  * Network: Enter the target Network Name.
-  * Do not select the DHCP check box
+  * Do not select the DHCP check box.
-  * IP Address: Enter your desired IP Address
+  * IP Address: Enter your desired IP Address.
-  * Gateway Address: Enter your Gateway Address
+  * Gateway Address: Enter your Gateway Address.
-  * DNS: Enter your DNS
+  * DNS: Enter your DNS.
-  * Netmask: Enter your Netmask
+  * Netmask: Enter your Netmask.
-  * Click Next
+  * Click Next.

     ![Migration Tool](../../images/dccf/extender15a.png)

     ![Migration Tool](../../images/dccf/extender15b.png)

-  * After the Replicator is created, click Next
+  * After the Replicator is created, click Next.

     ![Migration Tool](../../images/dccf/extender15c.png)

 * On the Activate Replicator page, enter the following:
-  * Root Password: Set and confirm a password
+  * Root Password: Set and confirm a password.
-  * Management vCenter Lookup Service URL: Enter the Lookup Service URL
+  * Management vCenter Lookup Service URL: Enter the Lookup Service URL.
-  * Management vCenter SSO User: administrator@vsphere.local
+  * Management vCenter SSO User: administrator@vsphere.local.

     **Note:** The user you enter must be an administrator or part of the administrators group.
-  * Management vCenter SSO Password: Enter the administrator password
+  * Management vCenter SSO Password: Enter the administrator password.
-  * Public Endpoint URL (optional): Enter the Public Endpoint URL and Port
+  * Public Endpoint URL (optional): Enter the Public Endpoint URL and Port.

     ![Migration Tool](../../images/dccf/extender16a.png)

-  * After the Replicator is Activated, click next
+  * After the Replicator is Activated, click next.

     ![Migration Tool](../../images/dccf/extender16b.png)

-* To complete the setup wizard, click Next and Finish **Note:** In the Management vCenter tab, the on-premise vCenter Server details appear.
+* To complete the setup wizard, click Next and Finish.
+  **Note:** In the Management vCenter tab, the on-premise vCenter Server details appear.
 In the Replicators tab, you can see the details for the deployed Replicator appliance.

   ![Migration Tool](../../images/dccf/extender17.png)

 ### Connect to a Provider Cloud (Lumen Private Cloud on VMware Cloud Foundation)
-Before you can initiate migration jobs with vCloud Director Extender, you must set up a connection to a Provider Cloud
+Before you can initiate migration jobs with vCloud Director Extender, you must set up a connection to a Provider Cloud.

 **Prerequisites**
 If you haven't configured the pre-requisite NAT firewall rules as indicated at the top of this knowledge base article, please complete before proceeding with the next step.